BaharaJr/api-docs/docs/users/user.md

   5.To edit/delete the item click on(:image)  at the top right of the item and select appropriate action.

   6.To delete the dashboard click on icon at the top of the dashboard and select delete on the screen below.

+  ## Maintenance Module

+  This module is concerned with management of all metadata for HRHIS system operation.
+To access Maintenance app do the following:
+   1.Select maintenance app from the application menu 2.Click on the Maintenance, maintenance window will open up as in Figure below where you can perform various metadata configurations.
+Go to each tab to configure metadata related to each category.
+   4.ClickClick on plus button to add a metadata in the respective category.
+   5.On adding a metadata new form will be displayed where you will be required to fill in details for the metadata creation as in Figure below.
+   6.Click on image to view metadata available in the respective category, a list of metadata configured will be displayed.
+   7.You can be able to perform various actions on a metadata by clicking on icon at the right of each metadata.

+## Data administration
+   This module is concerned with the data analytic resource table in the system.
+To access data administration module do the following:

+   1.Go to the applications menu and select Data Administration app

+   2.Click on the app, Data administration screen will open as in Figure below.

+   3.To generate a resource table check the check-boxes at the left of every item listed in Figure 69 then click Generate Resource Table.
+You can also check one item to generate a resource table for it.
+While generating the resource table, the resource table logs will be displayed to show the progress as in Figure